 For a dog to pee on your bed, it must be able to access the bed in the first place.
 What if you keep the bed off limits?

-👉 To do that, always keep your bedroom door closed whenever you aren’t there with the dog.
-Also, you may consider crating the dog, especially if you can’t be around all the time to keep a watch on its activity.
+To do that, always keep your bedroom door closed whenever you aren’t there with the dog.
+Also, you may consider crating the dog, especially if you can’t be around all the time to keep a watch on his activity.

 As you pursue this line of action, take note of how the dog responds.
 For instance, where else does he pee?

 If he begins to mess your furniture and carpet, then the problem wasn’t simply peeing on your bed – the dog generally lacks good potty habits.
 Maybe it’s time to introduce a refresher course.

 2. Have a Robust Exercise Plan

 As we already mentioned, daily walks are highly-resourceful in helping your dog overcome the habit of peeing on your bed.
 But how do these exercises work?